kiranaananda/portfolio/_pages/about.md

 </tbody>
 </table>
 <p>&nbsp;</p>
-<p>I have been in the research field for 4+ years as a market research consultant and consumer insight consultant on the client side.
-I utilize my quantitative and data science skills almost daily and my qualitative skills occasionally.
-I am interested in the fields of consumer decision-making, social media, marketing impact, and product development.</p>
+<p>I have been in the research field for 4+ years as a market research consultant and consumer insight on the client side.
+I utilize my quantitative and data science skills almost daily to analyze complex data sets to evaluate business performance, develop insights, provide recommendations, and utilize my qualitative skills to explain consumer behaviors.
+I’m interested in the fields of consumer decision-making, business analytics, brand management, marketing impact, and product development.
+Please leave me a message to discuss a new opportunity.</p>
 <p>&nbsp;</p>
 <table style="background-color: #f1f0f0; margin-left: auto; margin-right: auto;">
 <tbody>